 Look Into Interlibrary Loans

-Does another university have a copy of that textbook you need?
+If your own university library does not have a copy of the textbook you need, another university might.
 Check with your library — thousands of colleges across the country are a part of an interlibrary loan arrangement.
 You can search for and request to borrow items from other libraries where they have what you need in stock.

 While this is generally a free service, some lending libraries may charge a small fee for delivery.